 “It is common knowledge that animals, children, scavengers, snoops, and other members of the public can easily access plastic garbage bags left along a public street,” the court ruled.
 “Also, for the express purpose of conveying it to a third party, the trash collector, who could himself have sorted through it or allowed others, such as the police, to do so, respondents placed their refuse at the curb.”

 On the same side, trespassing is still illegal and a company on the private or restricted property can be in doing the violation of the trespassing laws.
 If you don't harmonize with the local trespassing then you might be given a ticket or get arrested.
-A trespass offense could be done if you try to involve in a dumpster which is someone else property.
+Dumpster diving laws by the state could be done if you try to involve in a dumpster that is someone else property.
 Trespassing can be offensive if someone tries to breach the privacy of some other person for making money out of it.

 1. Making Extra Money

-Sometimes regardless of the rules, some people start dumpster diving for the purpose of earning extra money from the waste bins and trash.
+Sometimes regardless of the dumpster diving laws by state, some people start dumpster diving for the purpose of earning extra money from the waste bins and trash.
 Some people earn extra cash by finding out something extra from the other’s treasure.

 People incorporate to find the extra things from someone else dumpsters finding the valuables out of it some do find the chance to make extra cash from it whereas many people fail to find out.
 This salvage gets successful when people find out ways and items from trash that can make them money.
 Whether you do rummage or not it can be sometimes very traumatizing as if the dumpster belongs to someone, they can claim against it.
-Making extra money is fortunate but most of the time people get their hands messy and don’t get something out of it.
+Make money doing dumpster diving is fortunate but most of the time people get their hands messy and don’t get something out of it.

 2. Dumpster Dive; Career Path

 As there are successful examples of people who have made money selling the garbage.
 Technically the dumpster diving can become a career by following the guidelines.
 It shall not involve stealing trespassing and stealing as that is illegal.
-Dumpster diving is not illegal if done by observing the subject's terms and conditions.
+So if you have a question, is dumpster diving illegal in such a scenario?
+Then dumpster diving is not illegal if done by observing the subject's terms and conditions.

 Downriver Dumpsters or other popular trash dumpsters that collect trash have a fair share from which you can collect many valuable items.
 People also take the help of rental company making their burden easier they use rental dumpsters for evacuating garbage from their location.